George H. Jackson (politician): Biography

-George Henry Jackson was born October 4, 1847 in Ontario, Canada, to parents Julia (née Burke) and George.
+Jackson was born October 4, 1847, in Canada West, to parents Julia (née Burke) and George.
 His grandparents were Black and had been enslaved by the Custis family in Arlington, Virginia.
 Jackson was raised in Lafayette, Indiana, and in Cincinnati, Ohio.
 He studied teaching under Peter Clark.

 In his early career he taught at schools in the Ohio Valley.
-He married Virginia Gordon in 1879, and his father in-law was Robert Gordon a wealthy Cincinnati coal dealer.
+He married Virginia Gordon in 1879, and his father in-law was Robert Gordon, a wealthy Cincinnati coal dealer.
 He attended Shaw University, and Yale University.
 Jackson started practicing law in 1884.
 He served in the Ohio House of Representatives for Hamilton County, from 1892 to 1893.

-Jackson was a trustee for the New Orphan Asylum for Colored Children, the Crawford Old Men's Home, and the Sallie McCall Industrial School of Cincinnati (also known as the Colored Industrial School of Cincinnati).
+Jackson was a trustee for the New Orphan Asylum for Colored Children, the Crawford Old Men's Home, and the Sallie McCall Industrial School of Cincinnati.
 He also worked in the real estate and coal business in Chicago.

-He had a second marriage to Mae Robinson, said to be a "millionaire heiress" who was the "the wealthiest negress in the United States" by 1925.
+Personal life

+His son, Dr. Gordon Henry Jackson (1885-1945) married Mae Walker (née Fairy Mae Bryant), the adopted daughter of A'Lelia Walker, whose mother was the millionaire hair care entrepreneur Madam C. J. Walker, in New York on November 24, 1923.